Button Up Your House For Fall

 When gutters aren't pitched at the right angle, they overflow—and can threaten your once dry basement.
 Properly pitched gutters slope between 1/16 inch and ⅛ inch per foot, directing water to the leader and out the downspout.
 Check the pitch by holding a level even with the gutter; on longer runs, pour in water from a hose and check the flow's direction.
 Get instructions for keeping your gutters in good working order.

 Cracks in your driveway, walkway, or steps are a big-time trip hazard, and they'll only get worse if water seeps in and freezes.
 Luckily, if you can caulk, you can fix concrete—just make sure it's clean and dry to start.
 For cracks less than a half-inch wide, squeeze a bead of acrylic latex concrete repair compound deep into the crack, smoothing excess with a putty knife.
 For larger cracks, trowel on a vinyl concrete patching compound, and let it cure one day before walking on it, three days before driving over it.
+Here are step-by-step instructions to repairing worn concrete.

 If you have ceiling fans, change their rotation to clockwise to push warm air down (usually accomplished by flicking a switch on the base), and while you're at it, wipe down the blades with a microfiber cloth that traps dust.
 At month's end or when the temps drop, remove window AC units.
 Vacuum the coils and filters, and store them in a cool, dry place, preferably covered to keep out dust and bugs.